orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 ```

 # 3 suggestions streams
-As soons as we received users information from `responseStream`, we will want to show it immmediately on 3 UITableVIewCell.
+As soons as we received 'users' data from `responseStream`, we will want to show it immmediately on the 3 UITableVIewCells.
 Let's think about Reactive mantra: "Everything is a stream"

 ![Mantra](https://camo.githubusercontent.com/e581baffb3db3e4f749350326af32de8d5ba4363/687474703a2f2f692e696d6775722e636f6d2f4149696d5138432e6a7067)

-So let's create a seperated stream *for each cell*.
+So let's create a seperate stream *for each cell*.
 ```Swift
 // Inside func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) let userStream: Observable<User?> = responseStream.map { users in